-If you look at Detail B in Figure 4, you’ll see that the end of the stair is anchored into the masonry wall.
+The fixing detail in Fig.5 above shows us how the end of the staircase is fixed to the wall.
 This is what the word cantilever means – fixed at one end only.
-You may have heard the term floating stairs thrown around, which is what some people call cantilevered stairs.
-The ‘floating’ effect is achieved by hiding the fixings and support structure from sight, making it appear as if the stairs are floating.
-Here the stringer and fixings are hidden behind a plasterboard that is offset from the concrete wall.
+You may have heard the term floating stairs thrown around, which is another term to describe cantilevered stairs.
+This ‘floating’ effect is achieved by hiding the fixings and support structure from sight, making it appear as if the stairs are floating.
+Here the stringer and fixings are hidden behind a plasterboard finish which is offset from the concrete wall.
 There are four lengths of M16 studding resin anchored at the centreline of each tread.
 We’ll see why we need this many fixings in the structural analysis a bit later, but first let’s familiarise ourselves on how resin anchoring actually works.

 As the stairs are fixed only at one end, the weight of a person walking on the stairs will introduce significant asymmetrical loading to the wall and the fixings.
-It is absolutely crucial that these forces are taken into account.
-Usually, this is where a structural engineer would come in and perform calculations to check the integrity of the design before manufacture.
-If not, then you run the risk of making a staircase that feels bouncy when you walk on it, or even worse, something that ends up crumbling down under your feet!
+It is therefore absolutely crucial that these forces are taken into account.
+Usually, this is where a structural engineer would come in and perform calculations to check the integrity of the design and the wall structure before manufacture.
+If not, then you run the risk of making a staircase feels bouncy when you walk on it, or even worse, something that ends up crumbling down under your feet!

 So back to the original question – how to design a cantilevered staircase?
-Well, as we’ve recently discovered, it all starts with understanding the relevant building regulations then taking the floor-to-floor dimension for working out the rise, going and pitch before designing your stair assembly.
+Well, as we’ve recently discovered, it all starts with understanding the relevant building regulations then taking the floor-to-floor dimension for working out the rise, going and pitch.
+With these dimensions the supporting structure can be designed.
 Once the design is complete, you need to perform a structural analysis to make sure the structure can handle the stresses under normal loading conditions and no deflection or excessive stresses are present.
 Then all that is left is to build the staircase.

-When it comes to construction of the staircase, the first task at hand would be to drill holes to the masonry wall for the resin anchors.
+When it comes to installation and setting out the staircase, the first task at hand would be to drill holes to the masonry wall for the resin anchors.
 But measuring the hole distances by hand would be a lengthy, painstaking task, not to mention prone to dimensional errors.

-To make life easier, you’d be better off using a CNC cut plywood template (or similar) that gives you the exact hole locations to drill.
+To make life easier, you’d be better off using a CNC cut plywood template that gives you the exact hole locations to drill.
 By fixing the template to the wall, all you have to do is drill through the template holes.
 Once all holes are drilled, simply remove the template and start resin anchoring the studding.
 Once all studding is in place, you can start fixing the stair assemblies to place.
-Also you could have slotted holes on the fixing plate to give you a bit of tolerance.
-Alternatively, you could fix a stringer to the wall that the stairs locate to.
-As always, there are more than one way to go about it.
+We have included this plywood template in our staircase package, all you have to do is send the DWG or DXF to a supplier that have a CNC router to cut the templates for you.

 REFERENCES & FURTHER READING